EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/jupyter-app.md

 ## Log in to JupyterLab

 You will not be prompted for a username and password.
-The JupyterLab service running in the container runs as a 'root' user.
-The service is protected with an auto-generated password.
+JupyterLab running in the container runs as a 'root' user.
+JupyterLab is protected with an auto-generated password.
 The **Connect to JupyterLab** button is configured to log you into the container using this password automatically.

 !!!
 Note